tsemaylo/DerivativeSolver/design/docs/notes.md

 The only one reasonable error handling here is just printing an error information to the user, and this is the responsibility of **Application**.

-## Unit testing
+## Testing
+Two types of testing are considered:
+**Unit testing**
-Yep, there are some test cases maintained during development.
+There are some test cases maintained during development.
 Say ``` make clean all ``` and available tests will be run automatically during the build process.
 The project incorporates [Google's C++ Test Framework](https://github.com/google/googletest "Google Test").

-The nameing of test cases is base basically on these ["Naming standards for unit tests"](http://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html).
+The naming of test cases is based on these ["Naming standards for unit tests"](http://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html).

+**Acceptance tests**
+Represented as an automated script which performs testing of application against most relevant input data.
+Performed in the build time.

 ## What TO-be-DOne
 - [x] Basic design
 - [x] Implement basic design elements in code
 - [x] Clarifying and verifying the grammar
 - [x] Identify rules to be implemented
-- [ ] Implementation of Parser (IN PROGRESS)<br/>
+- [x] Implementation of Parser <br/>
       Implementation of rules
 - [x] RuleSumLV
 - [x] RuleSumRV